-- ◆ Do not operate the machine without guards, shields, and safety devices in place and working. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
-Do Not operate the mower when children or others are in the area! - 1.4.3 When feasible, avoid operating the equipment in wet grass.
+- Do not operate the machine without guards, shields, and safety devices in place and working. - ♦ Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
+Do Not operate the mower when children or others are in the area! - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or control could occur.